-In case you're looking to use the Kafka Topology Builder in collaboration with Jenkins, you can find an example available for you here.
+In case you're looking to use Julie Ops in collaboration with Jenkins, you can find an example available for you here.

 This project uses the Jenkins Pipeline future with the Docker execution agent to build and compose the two required pipelines, the one for pull requests and the one for applying the changes to the cluster.